simjanos-dev/LinguaCafe/README.md

 ## Memory usage
 LinguaCafe uses RAM based on how many and which languages do you use.
 If you use every language, the RAM usage can be over 2GB.

+## Installation

+You can find the installation guide on the [GitHub Wiki](https://github.com/simjanos-dev/LinguaCafe/wiki/2.-Setup#installation) page.

 ## Updating to the latest version

 Please **backup** linguacafe before updating, otherwise you can lose your data if anything goes wrong.
 You can read more about backups in the [user manual](https://github.com/simjanos-dev/LinguaCafe/wiki/2.-Setup#backup).